Optimal inlet and outlet design was critical for process performance

 - System performance after full-scale commissioning was optimal

 - Practical testing of these design changes would have not been possible

 - Tens of thousands of EUR and months of troubleshooting were saved

 The AAA settler is a novel A-stage wastewater treatment technology developed by our client Dr. Bernhard Wett (Austria).
+We helped design the systems in Alta Badia (Italy) and Strass (Austria).
 The process consists of two alternating reactors that switch between feeding, aeration and settling regimes.
 Stable operation means:

 - No wash out of A-stage sludge

 Computer-based design using a 3D CFD model

 For the AAA case at the Alta Badia WWTP (Italy), we tested different designs of the inlet and outlet structures in 3D.
 An optimal configuration was found and implemented in practice one week later.
 As shown in Figure 1, the initial design had uneven flow distribution (dark blue area).

 - The colour gradient represents a 'virtual tracer' we inject at the inlet: not in reality, but in the CFD simulation.

 - The Rehman-Nopens curves on the right of the figure quantitatively compare the distribution of the virtual tracer across two different designs.
 In this system, we want a steep curve (indicating good distribution).